Managing and Treating MRELD

 Collaboration with Professionals

-• Regular Assessments: Periodically have your child assessed by an SLP or educational psychologist to monitor progress and adjust strategies as needed.
+• Regular Assessments: Periodically assess your child by an SLP or educational psychologist to monitor progress and adjust strategies.

 • Occupational Therapy: If your child also has sensory processing difficulties (SPD), occupational therapy can complement language therapy by addressing sensory issues affecting communication.

-These strategies can help create a supportive learning environment and address the challenges of MRELD over time.
+These strategies can help create a supportive learning environment and address the challenges of managing and treating MRELD over time.
 How is your child responding to any current therapies or techniques you’re using?